-Fighters also get a lot of extra attacks as they level-up.
-While a Paladin or Barbarian is definitely able to put out some massive damage in single attacks, this build gives us some heavy hits, but plenty of extra attacks and actions to take in combat.
+Fighters also get a lot of extra attacks as they level up.
+While a Paladin or Barbarian can put out some massive damage in single attacks, this build gives us some heavy hits, but plenty of extra attacks and actions to take in combat.

 We’ll also gain multiple uses of Indomitable by staying with a mono-fighter build making up for our lower Wisdom and Dexterity scores when they’re called upon to use for saving throws.
 There’s a fair amount of survivability that fighters gain in the later levels.

 We’ll gain 7 ASIs throughout our path to level 20.
 This gives us plenty of breathing room to beef up our ability scores or make pick up some feats to distinguish our playstyle.